dwhiffing/fury/content/aar/bf/bf2/bf2_aj/body.md

 Meanwhile the other sub fires on the ASW group again, forcing me to flee and fire defensively once more.
 The Be-12 comes hurrying back, and picks up the submarine contact with a sonobuoy, just in time to hear one of my defensively fired torpedoes home in and strike it.
-Four down\!
+Four down!

 **UPCOMING**